n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 - Click the gray dot on the right side of an existing node on the canvas (the node to which you want to add another one) and pull the connection line to the right.
 - Click the Tab key on your keyboard.

-The nodes panel looks like this:

 <figure style="text-align: center;"><img src="/_images/courses/level-one/chapter-one/Nodes-panel.png" alt="Nodes panel" style="width:50%"><figcaption align = "center"><i>Nodes panel</i></figcaption></figure>

 In the nodes panel, notice that the nodes are grouped in three tabs: All, Regular, and Trigger.
 In addition, nodes are also grouped by their functionality domain (like Analytics or Sales).
 This makes it easier to find the nodes you need.

 If you want to get a specific node, type in the name of the node, app, or service in the search field and select the respective tab.

 ### Adding nodes

+There are two ways to add nodes to your canvas:

-To add a new node to the Editor UI, click on the node you want in the nodes panel.
+- Click on the node you want in the nodes panel.
 The new node will automatically be connected to the selected node on the canvas.
+- Drag and drop the node from the nodes panel to the canvas.

 To review, here's a walkthrough of the Editor UI touching on all the settings you've learned so far: